NaiveCAI/simplify_admin_template/README.md

 # Simplify::Admin::Rails
-- Remove some charts plugins in simplify\_admin
+- Remove js part of simplify\_admin

 ## Installation
 - Boostrap, font-awesome, jQuery-rails are necessary.
-And require them above the simplify\_admin
+And require them above the simplify\_admin css
-- jQuery <= 2.0 is needed as well.
-If the version bigger then 2, simplify js will get errors.

 Add this line to your application's Gemfile: